 Nurse practitioners have a certain level of education.
 To become a nurse practitioner, you must first become a registered nurse.
 From there, you will need to obtain your bachelor’s degree, get experience in the nursing field, enroll in a graduate program, and obtain an advanced practice nursing license.
 There are various factors that determine how much nurse practitioners earn, including experience in their field, location, and specialty.

 To obtain a specialized certification, you need to meet the eligibility requirements.
-The typical requirements include an unrestricted and active RN license, a certain level of education, and completed a minimum amount of hours while working in a specialized area.
+The typical requirements include an unrestricted and active RN license, a certain level of education, and completing a minimum amount of hours while working in a specialized area.
 You must pass an exam that will evaluate your proficiency in the specialized area and your capacity to implement your expertise in medical situations.

 The highest-paying nursing specialties, not surprisingly, tend to be those that carry the highest levels of authority, responsibility, skill, and risk.
 Nursing is one of the few areas where pay is closely tied to skill and responsibility (rather than title or even education level).
 So nurses who want to make higher incomes must be prepared to take on the challenges of the roles!